cortexproject/cortex/docs/configuration/config-file-reference.md

 # After what time a series is considered to be inactive.
 # CLI flag: -ingester.active-series-metrics-idle-timeout
 [active_series_metrics_idle_timeout: <duration> | default = 10m]

+global_limits:
+  # Global max samples push rate used by ingester.
+Additional push requests will
+  # be rejected by error.
+0 = unlimited.
+  # CLI flag: -ingester.global-limits.max-ingestion-rate
+  [max_ingestion_rate: <float> | default = 0]

+  # Max users that this ingester can hold.
+Requests from additional users will
+  # be rejected.
+0 = unlimited.
+  # CLI flag: -ingester.global-limits.max-users
+  [max_users: <int> | default = 0]

+  # Max series that this ingester can hold.
+Requests to create additional series
+  # will be rejected.
+0 = unlimited.
+  # CLI flag: -ingester.global-limits.max-series
+  [max_series: <int> | default = 0]

+  # Max inflight push requests that this ingester can handle.
+Additional
+  # requests will be rejected.
+0 = unlimited.
+  # CLI flag: -ingester.global-limits.max-inflight-push-requests
+  [max_inflight_push_requests: <int> | default = 0]
 ```

 ### `querier_config`